 It depends on what type of Asian garden you want to portray, but typical Asian gardens would include fountains, blossoms, and many colors.
 In Asian countries, it is more than simply a garden, but a way of living to promote a Zen atmosphere and an easy way of living.

 Asian gardens can be as complicated or simple as the gardener pleases.

-Places like China and Japan prefer a more rustic and natural way of gardening, harkening far back into Buddhist history.
-All atmospheres inside and outside needed to have a simplistic and natural quality that blends harmoniously with nature.
+Places like China and Japan prefer more rustic and natural gardening, harkening far back to Buddhist history.
+All atmospheres inside and outside need to have a simplistic and natural quality that blends harmoniously with nature.
 Asian gardens should reflect the natural elements of the earth: fire, water, and dirt.